 If we look at the SaaS capital data, we can see a huge jump in SaaS valuations in the year 2020.
 A clue to that comes from the last section, when we left out Zoom as an outlier for growth.
 As a deadly and highly contagious virus caused lockdowns all over the world, companies struggled to find a way for their staff to continue working.
 Zoom, which was already seeing high adoption rates, became the star of the pandemic.
 Its massive 367% growth in that year shows just how much COVID-19 impacted the bottom line for the company.
 Though they all didn't benefit nearly as much as Zoom did, many SaaS companies did see growth as a result of a workforce forced to work from home.

 There are many highly thought out views on how to analyze the impact COVID-19 will have on the SaaS industry once everything is all said and done.
-We can already see some patterns emerging; however.
-SaaS companies like Zoom performed well because they fulfilled a need brought about by the pandemic.
-Most B2B companies that gave businesses the tools they needed to weather the pandemic saw an increase in growth during 2020.
+We can already see some patterns emerging; however, private SaaS companies like Zoom performed well because they fulfilled a need brought about by the pandemic.
+Private SaaS valuations show that most B2B companies that gave businesses the tools they needed to weather the pandemic saw an increase in growth during 2020.

 4 basic revenue metrics to look at when valuing a SaaS company

 Let's assume that we aren't talking about companies that saw an unprecedented near quadrupling of their revenue as a result of COVID-19.
 For the more stable SaaS companies out there, how can we go about making an accurate prediction about the company's near-term finances in order to provide a valuation for them?
 For SaaS, there are four key metrics that drive most SaaS valuation calculations.
 Some of them we've already touched on, but let's now take a close look at what all four metrics are, and how they're used in the SaaS valuation process.